OmarCastro/its-i18n/CONTRIBUTING.md

   - runs tests
   - launch the development server
   - opens documentation in a web browser
-  - watch for file changes so that it build, test, check code styles and refresh documentation in the browser
+  - watch for file changes so that it build, test, check code styles and refresh the page in the browser
+  - you can exit the same way you exit a command line application, Ctrl+C on the terminal
 - `npm run help` shows the list of supported tasks with their description
 - `npm run build:github-action` is like `npm run build` but checks the style code before building, used for github actions

+## Style Guide

+The code uses [Javascript Standard Style](https://standardjs.com/) with type check using typescript and JSDocs.
+Run `npm run linc` after making any changes to the code if not already using `npm run dev`.
+It shall fix formatting issues as well as notify issues about the code rules as well as code smells.